 Elsah is a tiny village located in the state of Illinois.
 With a population of 516 people and just one neighborhood, Elsah is the 745th largest community in Illinois.
-Elsah has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Elsah has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Elsah is a decidedly white-collar village, with fully 87.78% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Elsah is a village of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Elsah who work in food service (24.07%), office and administrative support (11.85%), and sales jobs (10.00%).